 The Municipal Emergency Management Plan (MEMP) includes strategies to prevent, prepare, respond to and recover from emergencies, which may occur in or near the City of Whittlesea and impact on residents and infrastructure.

-It identifies the following 19 emergency risks within the City of Whittlesea:
+The CERA process developed by the VicSES has identified the following 8 emergency risks within the City of Whittlesea: